niranc/Gonflus/README.md

 - [Detailed MP4 Techniques](#detailed-mp4-techniques): MP4 atom-based vulnerabilities (RCE, OOB, heap overflow, SSRF, XSS).
 - [Detailed Markdown Techniques](#detailed-markdown-techniques): XSS→RCE chains, SSRF via converters, and info leaks.
 - [Notes](#notes): Usage notes and security considerations.
-- [Vulnerable Image Environments](#vulnerable-image-environments): Dockerized lab for server-side PNG/JPG/JPEG rendering with ImageMagick.
+- [Vulnerable Environments](#vulnerable-environments): Dockerized labs for server-side file rendering (images and all file types).
 - [References](#references): External resources and research used to build the payload set.
 - [Contribution](#contribution): How to extend the tool with new formats or techniques.